SPARC-Auburn/Lab-Assistant/CONTRIBUTING.md

 Issue #7 - Slow Response times
 ```

+The issue name for this would be "Slow Response Times"

 ### 3. Clone the files to your working environment and run

 In order to start testing, download the repository.
 The best testing environment is a Linux distribution, and the Assistant can currently